 Earlier, the cabinet put on hold three Songkran holidays this year at the height of the coronavirus outbreak to prevent people from travelling and spreading the disease.
 It has yet to assign the remaining two Songkran holidays it put on hold earlier.

-State enterprises, the Bank of Thailand and the Labour Ministry will consider setting the holidays after the government made the announcement.
+State enterprises, the Bank of Thailand and the Labour Ministry will consider setting the holidays as they see fit after the government made the announcement.

 The other long weekend for the month is July 4-7 — Asarnha Bucha for Sunday, Buddhist Lent on Monday and lieu day for Asarnha Buch on Tuesday.

 However, the two four-day weekends in July are official holidays for public offices only.
+Banks, stock markets and financial institutions normally use the calendar announced by the Bank of Thailand.
 For the private sector, the holidays may vary.
 For example, most companies have designated July 4-6 for the first long holiday of the month.